+Watch: Rahul Gandhi explains why Rajnath Singh went to France; 'Rafale guilt'

-Watch: Rahul Gandhi explains why Rajnath Singh went to France
+Watch: Rahul Gandhi explains why Rajnath Singh went to France; "Rafale guilt"

 Mumbai, Oct 13: Congress leader Rahul Gandhi raked up the alleged corruption in the Rafale deal yet again and probably for the first time after May General Elections in Mumbai today.
 He said the "guilt" of corruption in the deal is the reason why Defence Minister Rajnath Singh went to France to receive first Rafale Fighter jet.

-On October 8, after the first of 36 Rafale fighter jets was handed over to India, Rajnath Singh performed a 'shastra puja'.
+On October 8, after the first of 36 Rafale fighter jets was handed over to India, Rajnath Singh performed a 'Shastra puja'.

 Watch: Here's what Rahul Gandhi said: